symbiotic-engineering/OpenFLASH/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3.  **Explore the `docs/` and `package/test` directory:** These directories contain scripts and notebooks demonstrating how to use the open-flash framework for different problems.
+3.  **Explore the `docs/` and `package/test` directory:** These directories contain scripts and notebooks demonstrating how to use the OpenFLASH framework for different problems.
 Run these examples to understand the workflow.
 4.  **Refer to the documentation in the `docs/` directory:** The documentation provides detailed information on the different modules and classes within the `open-flash` package.

+## MATLAB
+We also have a MATLAB code version, although the Python version is intended as primary for future development.
+MATLAB only supports bodies consisting of 2 concentric cylinders, rather than the arbitrary N concentric cylinders in the Python package.

+See `matlab/src/run_MEEM.m` for the symbolic and numeric code, see `matlab/test/` for some scripts to get results, and `matlab/dev` for various matlab experiments.

 ## References